avacariu/glm-parser/docs/cube_pruning_parser_doc.md

-# Cube Pruning Eisner Parser Design Documentation
+# Cube Pruning Eisner Parser Design Doc

 The cube pruning approach is similar to the methods described in the following paper:
 * Hao Zhang; Ryan McDonald.
 [Enforcing Structural Diversity in Cube-pruned Dependency Parsing](http://www.aclweb.org/anthology/P/P14/P14-2107.pdf).
 EMNLP 2014. (this one has the clearest examples of the cube pruning algorithm)